andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 Andrew's might be:

- * Establish a Domain Vision - what it prioritised and of highest value.
-Where does (should?) the control / the power / the centre of gravity sit?
+ * Establish a Domain Vision
  * Find the AS-IS bounded contexts - you can start from the top, or take value-stream slices, going *end-to-end* helps a lot
     * Context Map
     * Copying data